Ftamino/dotfiles-xmobar/README.md

 To make your own theme just go into .xmonad/lib/colors and copy one of the .hs files.
 Give it a new name and change in line 1 behind "Colors." the eg Standart to the name of your file.
 In line five to the same.
 Change the scheme in xmonad.hs in the imports section by changing the argument import Colors.Standart to the name of yours.

 # Installing
 Disclaimer: The script is not perfect and my not work for everyone or destroy sth.
-I only tested it on PopOS 22.04 twice.
-If sth does not work open a issue

-## Pop!
-OS, Ubuntu, Linux Mint, Debian, etc:
+## Arch, Debian and Arch/Debian based
  1. Install dependences
 ```
 sudo apt install git